 The 55 mm f/2.8 Micro Nikkor has been made in several versions.
 This write up is for the AiS version that began production in 1979.
 Other versions may or may not be similar.
 These otherwise excellent lenses are well known for becoming stiff and hard to focus, along with developing oily diaphragms.

-The lens achieves its excellent performance through the use of a floating element.
+The lens achieves its excellent performance through the use of a floating element, something the earlier f/3.5 version didn't have.
 This element is moved with a second helical mechanism.
 When you focus a Micro Nikkor you're essentially focusing two lenses at the same time, and any drag caused by old thickened grease will be twice as noticeable.
 The finer half of the helical thread pair for the floating element is a close fit and has a lot of engagement area.
 Problems with old grease tend to show up there first.

 Given the right tools and materials, the lens is actually quite easy to service.
 The only significant issue is correctly reassembling the second helical thread pair such that the element spacing is correct.
 I'll give you some measurements to insure this, but check your lens during disassembly to be sure it's similar to the ones I've serviced.
 If your lens has been incorrectly assembled at some point, there's a good chance that following these instructions will return it to satisfactory operation.

 You will need a Phillips style screw driver that accurately fits the screws.
 Some will have been secured with thread locking compound and will be quite tight.
 The screwdriver must fit well so it can't slip and damage the screw heads or the lens itself.
-I've had good luck with the commonly available German Wiha screwdrivers, 261 series, PH00x40 and PH0x50, though there are special Japanese screwdrivers available from the specialty tool distributors that may be an even better fit to the Japanese screws.
+I've had good luck with the commonly available German Wiha screwdrivers, 261 series, PH00x40 and PH0x50, though there are special Japanese (JIS) screwdrivers available from the specialty tool distributors that should be an even better fit to the Japanese screws.
+Some screws will be very tight, so correct screwdriver fit is critical.

-You'll need a suitable grease.
+You'll need a suitable lubricant.
 This can be a large and confusing topic, far beyond the scope of this write-up.
-The ideal grease will not harden or thicken with age.
+The ideal lube will not harden or thicken with age.
+It won't be too thick or too thin.
 It will stay where you put it.
-The oil won't separate and contaminate the aperture blades.
+It won't creep and contaminate the aperture blades.
 It will maintain a constant viscosity over a wide temperature range.
-The oil won't evaporate out and leave a film on the lens elements.
+The oil won't out-gas out and leave a film on the lens elements.
 Of course it would be nice if this unobtainable substance were easily available and inexpensive.

-Almost anything that comes from an auto or home store will not be suitable.
+Almost anything that comes from an auto, bicycle or home store will not be suitable.
 The finer helical thread is a close fit and most greases are too thick and viscous for it.
-Common greases are NLGI #2 and you really need a lighter #1.
-At the same time, the need for a light grease is probably the cause of oily aperture blades.
-The lighter greases tend to separate into oil and carrier, especially at higher temperatures.
-High temperatures also make outgassing and evaporation onto the lens elements more likely.
+Common greases are NLGI #2 and far too thick.
+You really need a #1, actually even lighter than that.
+I've been using Dow Corning Molycote PG-30L, a very light grease with a synthetic oil base that's safe for most plastics.

 Be sure to have a clean work area and lay things out neatly.
-You'll want some lens cleaner and lens tissue, a large ear syringe to blow off dust and maybe some small containers for screws and parts.
+You'll want some lens cleaner and lens tissue (and/or a microfiber cloth), a large ear syringe to blow off dust and maybe some small containers for screws and parts.
 You'll also need some cleaning solvent that's effective on the old grease.
 You want to begin with the least aggressive and hazardous solvent that will get the job done.
-That's probably lighter fluid or mineral spirits.
-If the grease is very stubborn, Toluene (toluol) is effective but rather hazardous.
-I use this outdoors or in the garage only.
-It will damage plastics and painted surfaces, both of which are found in lenses, so extreme care is necessary!
+That's probably lighter fluid (naphtha) or mineral spirits.

 Let's begin!